gabrieldansereau/ms_betadiversity_hotspots/manuscript.md

 now that it is not restricted to sampled ones, and (ii)  because of the larger spatial extent allowed by SDM predictions.
-As mentioned earlier, LCBD scores are normally used on relatively few sites on regional scales (although some studies did apply it on near continental ones [@Poisot2017HosPar; @Taranu2020LarMul], the total number of sites was relatively low).
+As mentioned earlier, LCBD scores are normally used on relatively few sites on regional scales (although some studies did apply it on near continental ones [@Yang2015ComSim; @Poisot2017HosPar;
+@Taranu2020LarMul], but the total number of sites was relatively low).
 Having a lot of sites as well as a large extent opens up the possibility of capturing a lot of variability of habitats­ and community composition, but also a great number of very similar ones, which could possibly change the way that exceptional sites contribute to the overall variance in the large-scale community.
 Measuring ecological uniqueness from LCBD indices on extended continuous scales also raises the question of which sites will be identified as exceptional, and for what reason.
 The intent of the method is that sites should stand out and receive a high LCBD score whenever they display an exceptional community composition, be it a unique assemblage of species, or a richer or poorer community than most in the region [@Legendre2013BetDiv].
-However, both the original study and later empirical ones have shown a decreasing relationship between LCBD scores and species richness [@Legendre2013BetDiv; @Silva2014LocReg; @Heino2017UnrCor; @Heino2017ExpSpe].
+However, both the original study and later empirical ones have shown a decreasing relationship between LCBD scores and species richness [@Legendre2013BetDiv; @Silva2014LocReg;
+@Heino2017UnrCor; @Heino2017ExpSpe].
 In other words, the method tends to identify the poorest sites as the most exceptional ones.
 This remains to be shown on extended continuous scales, as overall beta diversity is strongly dependent on scale, therefore the relationship could potentially be different in such a case.

 This study shows that species distribution modelling offers relevant LCBD and community-level predictions on extended spatial scales, similar to the ones